 Simple as that.

-Honest language applied, these are crappy traits no one wants to touch.
+The honest language applied, these are crappy traits no one wants to touch.

-To keep our own sanity and avoid wasting time, we choose not to work with clients who show any of these red flags.
+To keep our sanity and avoid wasting time, we choose not to work with clients who show any of these red flags.

-1. You want work done super cheap.
+1. You want work done super cheaply.

 We’ve seen clients with quotes influenced by “going rates” they’ve seen from freelancing platforms.
 Rock-bottom, minimum rates.
 This is unfair and unrealistic (not to mention illegal and unethical).
 We deliver quality work.
 We know what it’s worth.

-Working with digital outsourcing businesses based in the Philippines is already cost-effective, with much lower rates than what you might pay for freelancers, contractors or agencies based in the United States, Australia or other English-speaking countries.
+Working with digital outsourcing businesses based in the Philippines is already cost-effective, with much lower rates than what you might pay for freelancers, contractors, or agencies based in the United States, Australia, or other English-speaking countries.

 The fix: To get a ballpark figure of the rates, speak to agencies.
-Most have ready-to-go talent pool with the level of experience and skills you need for your task.
+Most have a ready-to-go talent pool with the level of experience and skills you need for your task.
 You’ll typically see “Get A Quote” forms or even package rates on their websites.